 Finder is committed to editorial independence.
 While we receive compensation when you click links to partners, they do not influence our content.

 Looking to buy a car from abroad?
-Find out what steps you’ll need to take to import a car to Canada.
+Find out what steps you’ll need to take when importing a car into Canada.

-The first thing you should do is check the Registrar of Imported Vehicles (RIV) to make sure that the car you’re interested in purchasing can be imported into Canada.
+Before you start the process of importing a car into Canada, you should first check the Registrar of Imported Vehicles (RIV) to make sure that the car you’re interested in purchasing is eligible to be imported into Canada.
 If your vehicle is coming from the US, you’ll also want to check the Registrar of Imported Vehicles Compatibility List to check whether your vehicle will make it through an inspection.
 You can also enter your vehicle information into the RIV’s Importer Checklist to make sure that your car meets the relevant eligibility requirements.

-Can I import a car from a country other than the US?
+Can I import a car into Canada from a country other than the US?

-If you’re purchasing a new vehicle in person, you’ll likely want to get it inspected to make sure it’s in good condition.
+If you’re purchasing a new vehicle in person, you’ll likely want to get it inspected before importing it into Canada to make sure it’s in good condition.
 You’ll also want to check the title of your new vehicle with the local Department of Motor Vehicles to make sure that it does indeed belong to the person who’s selling it to you.

 As a rule of thumb, the vehicle you purchase will need to have a clear title and can’t be marked for salvage or rebuild.
 You’ll also need to make sure you do your due diligence before you hand your cash over, as it will be difficult to get your money back once the sale is final (even if there are issues with your vehicle).

-3. Pay for your vehicle if you think it meets eligibility criteria
+3. Pay for your vehicle if it meets eligibility criteria for import to Canada

 If you think your vehicle will get the green light to cross the border, you’ll need to arrange payment.
 If you’re purchasing your vehicle in person, you can choose to pay in cash or by another method like PayPal.
 If you’re sending money from Canada, you can also send funds using a wire transfer from your bank or an international money transfer.
 Just make sure you have proof of your purchase to show to customs when you cross the border.

-4. Handle all the necessary paperwork for importing your vehicle.
+4. Handle all the paperwork for importing a car into Canada

-There are a couple of things you’ll need to do to make sure your vehicle is eligible for import from the US.
+There are a couple of things you’ll need to do to make sure your vehicle is eligible for import a car to Canada from the US.
 In particular, you’ll need to do the following:

 - Request an Internal Transit Number (ITN).
 You’ll have to pay a licensed importer to get an ITN.
 This will be sent direct to the border, and they should have this information when you show up to export your vehicle.